San Andres Island, Colombia – Visitors Guide

 Snorkel at West View

 For the adventurer, there is a couple of other activities to choose from at an extra cost.
-There is the thing that you put on your head and allows you to walk underwater, speed boat, or a flyboard!
+There is the thing that you put on your head and allows you to walk underwater, a speedboat, or a fly-board!

 Tip, bring water shoes if you have them as there are many sea urchins and this will help protect you if you want to walk on the rocks.

-Avenida Costa Rica is a walking street full of Duty-free shops!
-I couldn’t do any as I didn’t have a checked bag and my carry on was already full to the brim, but many people take full advantage that San Andres is a duty free zone and load up on booze and perfume.
+Avenida Costa Rica is a walking street full of duty-free shops!
+I couldn’t do any as I didn’t have a checked bag and my carry on was already full to the brim, but many people take full advantage that San Andres Island duty-free free zone and load up on booze and perfume.